liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

 +$$$

-**Warning::** For configuration entries supporting factory configuration, omitting the subname from a `.config` file's name breaks the System Settings application's functionality (but only for the configuration entry targeted by the `.config` file).
+**Warning::** For configuration entries supporting factory configuration, omitting the sub-name from a `.config` file's name breaks the System Settings application's functionality (but only for the configuration entry targeted by the `.config` file).
 This is caused by a known bug.
 See [LPS-76352](https://issues.liferay.com/browse/LPS-76352) for more information.
-Once an improperly named configuration file is deployed, you won't be able to add any entries for the configuration in question from its System Settings entry.
+Once an improperly named configuration file is deployed, you can't add any entries for the configuration in question from its System Settings entry.
 For example, if you deploy a

     com.liferay.portal.remote.cxf.common.configuration.CXFEndpointPublisherConfiguration.config

-file to configure a CXF Endpoint, not only will this not add a CXF Endpoint, it will also prevent you from adding any CXF Endpoints via System Settings.
+file to configure a CXF Endpoint, not only does this not add a CXF Endpoint, it also prevents you from adding any CXF Endpoints via System Settings.

-Deploying an erroneous (lacking a subname) `.config` file doesn't break anything permanently.
-Just rename the file using the proper convention described above, or remove it entirely and start over.
+Deploying an erroneous (lacking a sub-name) `.config` file doesn't break anything permanently.
+Just rename the file using the proper convention described above or remove it entirely and start over.

 $$$